tracim/tracim/backend/doc/branding.md

 In case you use CSS styling, we recommend to use the `tracimBrandingWelcomePage` class name prefix to avoid collisions with Tracim's own class names.
 You can use `welcome-simple.html` and `welcome.css` as a starting point.

+### Structure of the welcome page files

+Tracim loads the HTML from `website.welcome_page` in its index HTML page.
+The CSS file `website.welcome_page_style` is loaded as an external CSS link.

+The default `welcome-simple.html` file loads the HTML from `welcome-simple-text.html` and renders it it a rectangle whose background is `welcome-simple-bg.jpg`.